TechFusionMasters/DelegatR/documents/why-delegatr.md

 - Orchestrate application workflows without tightly coupling layers
 - Apply cross-cutting concerns consistently (validation, logging, timing, retries) without scattering code across handlers

-MediatorKit provides a minimal set of contracts and a single default runtime implementation that supports these needs without requiring a specific dependency injection container.
+DelegatR provides a minimal set of contracts and a single default runtime implementation that supports these needs without requiring a specific dependency injection container.

 ## Core guarantees (V1)

-MediatorKit is designed around a few explicit execution rules:
+DelegatR is designed around a few explicit execution rules:

 - **Send uses exactly one handler**
   - A request is dispatched to a single handler for the concrete request type.